ds300/derivablejs/README.md

 - Alan Dipert and Micha Niskin, creators of Javelin (and Boot!).
 [Their talk on Javelin](http://www.infoq.com/presentations/ClojureScript-Javelin) was the first exposure I had to these ideas.
 - Michael Thompson for the [re-frame README](https://github.com/Day8/re-frame) which was an awesome resource and gave me enough enthusiasm for the idea to hunker down and do it.
-- David Weir and Jeremy Reffin, ex-PhD supervisor and , for their invaluable mentorship and letting me play at academia.
+- David Weir and Jeremy Reffin for their invaluable mentorship.
 - Rich Hickey and the Clojure community for being a constant source of ideas and for making programming even more fun.

 ## Hire Me